asadhayat1068/assignments/lab1/README.md

 But besides uniquely identify all the transactions in a block by a single hash, for efficiency, we also want to be able to easily verify if some transaction is in the block without requiring to have all the block transactions.

 [Merkle trees](https://xlinux.nist.gov/dads/HTML/MerkleTree.html) are used by [Bitcoin](https://bitcoin.org/bitcoin.pdf) to obtain transactions hash, which is then saved in block headers and is considered by the proof-of-work system.
-The benefit of Merkle trees is that a node can verify membership of certain transaction without downloading the whole block, just using the transaction hash, the Merkle Tree root hash, and the Merkle Path for that transaction.
+The benefit of Merkle trees is that a node can verify membership of certain transaction without downloading the whole block, just using the transaction hash, the root hash of the merkle tree, and a set of intermediate hashes necessary to reconstruct the merkle path for that transaction, which is know as merkle proof.
-The inclusion verification of a transaction is called _Merkle proof_.
+The Merkle path is simply the set of hashes from the transaction at the leaf node to the Merkle root.
+A Merkle proof is a way of proving that a certain transaction is part of a merkle tree without requiring any of the other transactions to be exposed, just the hashes.
+Each hash in the proof is the sibling of the hash in the path at the same level in the tree.

 This optimization mechanism is crucial for the successful adoption of Bitcoin or any [permissionless blockchain](https://eprint.iacr.org/2017/375.pdf).
 For example, the full Bitcoin database (i.e., blockchain) currently takes [more than 230 Gb of disk space](https://www.blockchain.com/charts/blocks-size).